-For random genetic drift to impose a significant barrier to the evolution of a trait, there must be a substantial pool of mutations with small enough effects that they can drift to fixation in species with small but not large N_e , and this process will be further facilitated if mutations are biased in the negative direction.
-Numerous lines of evidence are consistent with both conditions.
-First, studies of serially bottlenecked mutation-accumulation (MA) lines across diverse species consistently reveal a slow per-generation decline in growth rate and other fitness traits (Keightley and Eyre-Walker 1999; Lynch et al. 1999; Baer et al. 2007).
+First, studies of serially bottlenecked mutation-accumulation (MA) lines across diverse species consistently reveal a slow per-generation decline in growth rate and other fitness traits (Keightley and Eyre-Walker 1999; Lynch et al. 1999; Baer et al. 2007; Katju and Bergthorsson 2019).
 Such experiments start with a set of isogenic lines, which are then maintained for large numbers of generations by propagation of just one (clone or selfer) or two (full-sib) individuals per generation.
-With an N_e this small, natural selection is incapable of promoting or removing mutations with fitness effects < 25% in these experiments, so the data are in full accord with a strong bias of mutations towards deleterious effects.
+With an N_e this small, natural selection is incapable of promoting or removing individual mutations with fitness effects < 25% in these experiments, so the data are in full accord with a strong bias of mutations towards deleterious effects.
 Furthermore, statistical inferences based on the distribution of MA-line performances imply highly skewed distributions of fitness effects.
 The modes for such distributions are often indistinguishable from zero, with the bulk of mutations having absolute effects < 1% (almost all negative), although mean deleterious effects can sometimes be as high as 1 to 10% owing to the presence of rare mutations with large negative effects (Keightley 1994; Robert et al. 2018; Böndel et al. 2019).

-Second, indirect inferences derived from allele-frequency distributions in natural populations of diverse multicellular species commonly suggest that 10 to 50% of mutations have deleterious effects smaller than 10^{-5} , with the inferred distribution sometimes being bimodal, but always with one mode being near (if not at) 0.0 (Keightley and Eyre-Walker 2007; Bataillon and Bailey 2014; Huber et al. 2015; Kim et al. 2017; Lynch et al. 2017; Booker and Keightley 2018; Johri et al. 2020).
-As many of these studies focus only on the nonsynonomous sites in protein-coding genes, the full distributions of effects (which would include synonymous sites, introns, and intergenic DNA) can be expected to be even more skewed towards near-zero values.
-Substantial evidence also supports the idea that there is near universal selection for G/C (relative to A/T) composition across the Tree of Life, and estimates of the scaled strength of selection favoring G/C content at silent (synonymous) sites in protein-coding genes are almost all in the range of $N_e s = 0.1$ to 1.0, i.e., on the edge of the domain of effective neutrality (Long et al. 2017).
+Second, indirect inferences derived from allele-frequency distributions in natural populations of diverse multicellular species commonly suggest that 10 to 50% of mutations have deleterious effects smaller than 10^{-5} , with the inferred distribution sometimes being bimodal, but always with one mode being near 0.0 (Keightley and Eyre-Walker 2007; Bataillon and Bailey 2014; Huber et al. 2015; Kim et al. 2017; Lynch et al. 2017; Booker and Keightley 2018; Johri et al. 2020).
+Because many of these studies focus only on the nonsynonymous (amino-acid substitution) sites in protein-coding genes, the full distributions of effects (which would include the often much more numerous synonymous sites, introns, and intergenic DNA) can be expected to be even more skewed towards near-zero values.
+Substantial evidence also supports the idea that even silent (synonymous) sites in protein-coding genes are subject to weak selection for usage of particular nucleotides, such that the scaled strength of selection (ratio of the power of selection relative to drift) favoring G/C content is typically in the range of $N_e s = 0.1$ to 1.0, i.e., on the edge of the domain of effective neutrality (Long et al. 2017).